 - Amy Shark (pictured above)

 These are the top 10 Australian singles as far as we are concerned.

 - Down Under by Men at Work

 - Horses by Darryl Braithwaite

 - Treaty by Yothu Yindi

 - I Still Call Australia Home by Peter Allen

-- Sadie the Cleaning Lady by John Farnham.
+- Sadie the Cleaning Lady, and You’re the Voice by John Farnham.

 - Sounds of Then by GANGgajang

 - Throw your arms around me by Mark Seymour & the Hunters and Collectors